 Lower back pain may indicate that you are dehydrating.

 Dizziness may be caused by a sudden change in position, such as rising suddenly from a chair.

 Stop for a second or two, then recover.
 Move slowly.
 (A word of caution: these conditions may be symptoms of other problems requiring medical attention.)

 Minor fasting discomfort.

 Take one teaspoon of psyllium seed powder morning and evening.
 Mixed in lukewarm water, it becomes like Jell-O. This powder will hasten the elimination of toxins from your colon and help to prevent headaches and dizziness for most healthy people.
 Alfalfa tablets can help control bad breath and cleanse the system.
 Two tablets at a time can be taken several times a day.

 In my desire to be absolutely faithful to my first 40-day fast, I stopped taking my usual vitamins and minerals.
-However during subsequent fasts, I have felt strongly impressed to continue my vitamin and herbal therapy and also using psyllium.
-I do this to keep my “temple” healthy while continuing to deny myself the pleasure of eating solid food.
+However during subsequent fasts, I have felt strongly impressed to continue my vitamin and herbal therapy and also to use psyllium.
+I do this to keep my body, which is the temple of the Holy Spirit, (1 Corinthians 6:19-20) healthy while continuing to deny myself the pleasure of eating solid food.

-During your fast, you may have your struggles, discomforts, spiritual victories, and failures.
+During your fast, you may have your struggles, discomforts, spiritual victories and failures.
 In the morning you may feel like you are on top of the world, but by evening you may be wrestling with the flesh-sorely tempted to raid the refrigerator and counting how many more days are left in your fast.
 This is especially true if you are new at fasting.
-To counteract temptations like these, take extra time with the Lord to spend with God.
-Step outside for fresh air and a moderate walk of a mile or two, and talk to the Lord as you walk along.
-And in the process always keep on sipping water or juice frequently during your waking hours.
+To counteract temptations like these, take extra time with the Lord.
+Step outside for some fresh air and talk to Him as you walk along.
+And in the process, always keep on sipping water or juice frequently during your waking hours.